Money Transfers

 I’ll untangle the details HSBC doesn't tell you, give you some helpful alternatives, and ultimately, help make your international transfer easier.

-Are HSBC a good option for international transfers?
+Is HSBC a good option for your international transfer?

 There are charges and fees for using HSBC for international money transfers.